 HPE aims storage portfolio directly at market disruption

-Article by Christian Perry, Technology Business Research (TBR) data centre principal analyst and Krista Macomber, TBR data centre senior analystTBR perspective
+Article by Christian Perry, Technology Business Research (TBR) data center principal analyst and Krista Macomber, TBR data center senior analystTBR perspective

 The dawn of enterprise storage as the primary IT conduit for modern business imperatives is here, supported by the need to store, manage and conduct real-time analytics on exponentially expanding pools of data.
 In turn, the storage market sits in flux as demand shifts from complex, high-end storage arrays to convergence, software-defined functionality and agile “as a Service” IT delivery.
 Conversations with customers are shifting from array speeds and feeds to the real-world business outcomes enabled by next-generation architectures that span not only storage but also compute and networking.
 Hewlett Packard Enterprise (HPE) has the necessary pieces to capitalise on this disruption.